QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 -  In each future period, the government **rolls over** the one-period bond and so continues to borrow :math:`\epsilon_t` forever

--  The government imposes a lump sum tax on the consumer in order to pay just the current interest on the original bond and its successors created by the roll-over operation
+-  The government imposes a lump-sum tax on the consumer in order to pay just the current interest on the original bond and its successors created by the roll-over operation